Our Trainer

 Clark

-Clark was found in Clark Park in Philadelphia in the fall of 2009.
-A park resident said she’s been tied up to the fence for three days, so I took this happy young dog back to Detroit with the intention of finding someone to adopt her.
-It quickly became apparent that she had some serious behavior problems - resource guarding, dog aggression, handling sensitivity, and anxiety.
-Not being able to find someone who could take on a dog with these issues, I kept her.
-Clark unfortunately went through a lot of trainers and training methods - scolding, punishment, extreme exercise, dominance rolls, choke collar, prong collar, and electric collar.
+I was visiting friends in Philadelphia and came across a dog tied up in Clark Park.
+A park resident said she had been there for three days, so I took this happy young dog back to Detroit with the intention of finding someone to adopt her.
+It quickly became apparent that she had some serious behavior problems: resource guarding, dog aggression, handling sensitivity, and anxiety.
+With few options other than behavioral euthanasia, I kept her.
+We went through a lot of trainers and training methods—scolding, extreme exercise, dominance rolls, prong, choke, and electric collars.
 It took me a long time to be steered towards reward-based training.
-Popular culture at the time led me to believe that aggression needed to be met with intimidation and a heavy hand.
-I wish that I had started out right.
-I know now how easy is to set dogs up for success and dole out food rewards.
+I was led to believe that aggression needed to be met with intimidation and a heavy hand.
+I now know how effective it is to set dogs up for success and modify behavior using positive reinforcement.
 But I was doing the best I could for her with what I was presented at the time.
-She was the love of my life and my best friend.
-Incredibly intelligent, emotional, loyal, and adventurous.
-People who met her in her later years didn’t believe that she’d been really aggressive.
-She knew high level obedience, heelwork and tricks, and loved to show it off.
-She was one of the most well behaved dogs I knew, and was able to go on all kinds of adventures with me.
-If it weren’t for Clark, I wouldn’t be a dog trainer.
-Clark died in March of 2022 of hemangiosarcoma.
-She is deeply missed.

 Parker came in as a stray to the county shelter where I volunteered in Florida.
 He was quickly put on the euthanasia list for behavior.
 I pulled him along with many other dogs who I fostered, trained and adopted out.
-Parker got incredibly few adoption inquiries, and they were never a good fit for such a strong, high energy, high drive dog.
+Parker got incredibly few adoption inquiries, and they were never a good fit for such a strong, high arousal dog.
 I still hadn’t found him a home by the time I was moving back to Detroit, so I brought him along to continue searching for his perfect forever home.
 After two years, I realized I was in love and couldn’t bear to part with him.
 He makes me laugh every day and fills my heart with joy and love.
-He’s 80 lbs of pure muscle and happiness.
 He’s got an amazing overbite.
 Parker helped me a lot on my journey crossing over from old school compulsion training.
-I started him on a choke collar, but he helped me learn how much more fun, kind, and effective it is to do reward-based training.
-He loves practicing obedience and tricks, but mostly he just plays with his toys, climbs all over me and woowooowoooooos at me.
-He’s perfect and I love him.
+I started him on a choke collar, but he helped me learn how much more fun, kind, and effective it is to train without aversives.
+He went from being on a shelter euthanasia list for dog reactivity, to being an awesome reactivity helper dog.
+He loves practicing obedience and tricks, but mostly he just plays with his toys and woowooowoooooos at me.
+He’s an old man now and I love him very much.

 Lily